 The Chair or Hiring Manager is responsible for providing feedback to unsuccessful candidates after interview, especially if they are an internal applicant.

-Recruitment Services will advise all unsuccessful candidates in writing.
+The HR Business Partnering team will advise all unsuccessful candidates in writing.

 - re-advertising the position; and/or